pqvst/cafeandcowork/data/taipei/boven-cafe.md

   sat: 12-18
   sun: 12-18
 wifi: 3
-speed:
+speed: 11
 power: 2
-vacancy: 3
+vacancy: 4
-comfort: 2
+comfort: 3
 quiet: 4
 food: 3
 drinks: 4
 price: 3
-view: 4
+view: 5
 toilets: 5
 music: true
 smoking: false
 standing_tables: false
 outdoor_seating: true
-cash_only:
+cash_only: true
 animals:
+time_limit: false
+lactose_free_milk: true
 facebook: https://www.facebook.com/bovencafe/
 instagram:
 telephone: "+886227788202"
 website:
-tips:
-  - Not to be confused with the boven library downstairs (paid access only)
+images:
+  - seating5.jpg
+  - seating1.jpg
+  - seating2.jpg
+  - seating3.jpg
+  - seating4.jpg
+  - seating6.jpg
+  - menu.jpg
+  - restroom.jpg
 ---

+A fantastic cafe when the weather is nice, since they open the large doors.
+The WiFi is a little slow, and there aren't very many power outlets.
+The seats are also not the most comfortable.
+But the vibe does kind of make up for the drawbacks.
+Also, they probably have the most stylish restroom cafe in Taipei, which features a tree!
+Not to be confused with the boven library downstairs (paid access only).